 Figure 12.
 Payload temperature profile after one lunar day and night for different composite PI/LR aerogels with MXene coating of 0.1 emissivity together with maximum (end of lunar day) and minimum value (end of lunar night) of payload temperature.

-In contrast, using an MXene coating with an emissivity of 0.4 offers a more balanced thermal management approach (Figure 13).
+In contrast, using a MXene coating with an emissivity of 0.4 offers a more balanced thermal management approach (Figure 13).
 This higher emissivity allows the material to release enough heat to prevent overheating during the lunar day while still retaining sufficient thermal energy to avoid extreme cooling during the lunar night.
 As a result, a coating with an emissivity of 0.4 maintains the payload temperature closer to the target value, providing effective thermal protection across the lunar cycle.
-[60]
+Figure 13 also compares the thermal performance of pure lunar regolith layers (MXene-coated) of equal thickness, showing that sintered and compacted regolith (as alternative ISRU product) is less effective than both PI and PI/LR aerogels.
+This highlights the advantage of the aerogels’ highly porous structure, which achieves thermal conductivities an order of magnitude lower (∼10⁻² W/m*K) compared to sintered regolith (∼10⁻¹ W/m*K)[60], resulting in enhanced thermal management.